Travel along the legendary Burma Road

 A very special experience is a boat trip on the Irrawaddy River from Mandalay to Bagan.
 We can particularly recommend the 2 days boat trip with the overnight stay in the village Yandabo at the bank of the Irrawaddy river.
-The city Mandalay inspires above all by the very relaxed ambience, the numerous wooden monasteries and golden shining pagodas.
+Mandalay inspires above all by the very relaxed ambience, the numerous wooden monasteries and golden shining pagodas.

 The overnight stay in Mandalay forms the worthy conclusion of this fascinating journey along the old Burma road from the Yunnan province in China to the royal city of Mandalay in Burma.

 If you have more time, you can also start your journey along the Burma Road on the Tibetan Plateau in Zhongdian in China at 3'300m.
 For travellers who prefer to spend a little more time in tranquil Myanmar, we also have exciting connecting journeys from Mandalay in our program - ask us!